bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

 **Note:** Several other languages have mechanisms for lazy evaluation and deferring a computation, which they also call "promises", e.g. Scheme.
 Promises in JavaScript represent processes that are already happening, which can be chained with callback functions.
 If you are looking to lazily evaluate an expression, consider the [arrow function](../functions/arrow_functions) with no arguments: `f = () => expression` to create the lazily-evaluated expression, and `f()` to evaluate.

 **Note:** A promise is said to be _settled_ if it is either fulfilled or rejected, but not pending.
-You will also hear the term _resolved_ used with promises — this means that the promise is settled or "locked-in" to match the state of another promise.
+You will also hear the term _resolved_ used with promises — this means that the promise is settled or "locked-in” to match the state of another promise.
 [States and fates](https://github.com/domenic/promises-unwrapping/blob/master/docs/states-and-fates.md) contain more details about promise terminology.

 ### Chained Promises